God's Will... But not as we've known it

 by Lynette Woods

-Obviously there are correct uses of the word and every time you see "will" in the Bible it doesn't mean "want"; I'm referring to two Greek words, thelo and thelema (the prolonged form of thelo).
+Obviously there are correct uses of the word and every time you see "will" in the Bible it doesn't mean "want"; I'm referring to two specific Greek words: thelo and thelema (the prolonged form of thelo).
 It seems that these two words were intended to mean "want" or "wish", and many modern translations recognise this and now read quite differently as a result.
-Out of 207 occurrences in the NASB, thelo is translated 78 times as want, wants, etc, 51 times as wish, wished etc, 24 times as desire, desiring etc, and 25 times as will, willing etc. They are not watering down the word, they are clarifying the meaning so that we understand what was originally intended.
+Out of 207 occurrences in the NASB, thelo is translated 78 times as want, wants, etc, 51 times as wish, wished etc, 24 times as desire, desiring etc, and 25 times as will, willing etc. They are not "watering down the Word", they are clarifying the meaning so that we understand what was originally intended.
 For instance, here is just a very small sampling from various versions, and I have highlighted in italics where the word "will" used to be:

 "My delight is to do Your pleasure,

 There is another Greek word that is only